ClimateCompatibleGrowth/nismod_teaching_kit/docs/lecture_01/Lecture_1.1.md

 ---
 title: Mini-Lecture 1.1 - Introduction to the course
----

-# Metadata

-## Keywords
+keywords:
 -   Infrastructure systems
 -   Sustainable development
 -   Climate adaptation and resilience

-## Authors
+authors:
 -   Amelie Paszkowski
+---

-## Short description
+# Short description

 This mini-lecture will provide an overview of how the course is structured and summarises the main content.
 Our course is being delivered in three modules, which are each described within this mini-lecture.

-## Learning objectives
+# Learning objectives

 -   To present the structure of the course for both the lecture content and the hands-on sessions
 -   To obtain an introductory insight into the content delivered within this course.

-# Lecture content

-## Introduction and structure of the course
+# Introduction and structure of the course

 This course is centred around the role that infrastructure plays in enabling climate compatible growth.
 We provide the latest science in